palantir/gradle-flexversion/README.md

 	int commitCount // The number of commits in HEAD's history boolean dirty // Is the dirty bit set? boolean tag // Is the domain from a tag?
-	String fullVersion // The fully filled in version that Gradle would use String toString() // Return fullVersion String
+	String toString() // The fully filled in version that Gradle would use }
-}
 ```

-Even though the `fullVersion` of a version using tags only has the tag value, the `FlexVersion` object returned will still have the `gitHash` and `commitCount` values set.
+Even though the `toString()` of a version using tags only has the tag value, the `FlexVersion` object returned will still have the `gitHash` and `commitCount` values set.

 ### Use Case: Enforcing domains to have a format